Servita-Community/servita-cluster-server/README.md

     ```bash
     poetry run backend/manage.py runserver 0.0.0.0:8000
     ```
-    The backend server should now be running on [http://0.0.0.0:8000](http://_vscodecontentref_/0).
+    The backend server should now be running on [http://localhost:8000](http://localhost:8000).
 You can now proceed to setting up the frontend.

+6. The `scripts/network_scanner.py` file can be used to test if the backend is properly setup.
+   1. Open a new terminal window and type the following command to run the network scanner script
+        ```bash
+        poetry run network_scanner.py -h
+        ```
+    2. If devices on your network show up as `192.168.1.X` and you setup the backend on `localhost:8000`, you can run the following command to add the devices to the database
+        ```bash
+        poetry run network_scanner.py
+        ```
+    3. Otherwise, you can change the network CIDR using:
+        ```bash
+        poetry run network_scanner.py --network_cidr X.X.X.X/X
+        ```
+        1. e.g., `poetry run network_scanner.py --network_cidr 192.168.30.0/24`

-6. The `network_scanner` service needs to be set up to scan for cameras on the network and add them to the database.
+7. The `network_scanner` service can be set up to scan for cameras on the network and add them to the database in the background.
+Use the following scripts if you want to not have to run the `network_scanner.py` script manually.
    1. Navigate to the project root directory if not there already `cd ubivision-cluster-server`
-   2. Look at the arguments that can be passed to the `setup_network_scanner.sh` script by running
+   2. Look at the arguments that can be passed to the `setup_network_scan_service.sh` script by running
         ```bash
-        ./setup/setup_network_scanner.sh --help
+        ./setup/setup_network_scan_service.sh --help
         ```
    3. To set up with default parameters (assuming you used the same `localhost:8000` setup above), run
         ```bash
-        ./setup/setup_network_scanner.sh
+        sudo ./setup/setup_network_scan_service.sh
         ```
+    4. The script needs to be run with `sudo` to allow the script to properly setup poetry.

 ## Setting up the frontend
 1. Install Node.js and npm